andhikaprimaditama22/Dashboard/README.md

-# Capital Bikeshare: Bike-Sharing Dashboard & Analysis
+# :biking_man: Capital Bikeshare: Bike-Sharing Dashboard & Analysis
 ## :page_with_curl: About Dataset
 Dataset contains the hourly and daily count of rental bikes between the years 2011 and 2012 in the Capital bike share system with the corresponding weather and seasonal information.
 Data Set Information: